Vocab (song)

-"Vocab" is a song written and performed by the hip-hop group, Fugees.
-"Vocab" was issued as the third single from the group's debut album, Blunted on Reality.
+"Vocab" is a song written and performed by American hip-hop group Fugees.
+It was issued in October 1994 by Ruffhouse Records as the third single from the group's debut album, Blunted on Reality (1994).
 The song was co-produced by Pras and Wyclef Jean.
 Similar to the group's previous single, Nappy Heads, "Vocab" is best-known for its remixes, which were both co-produced by Salaam Remi and the Fugees.
 The song peaked at number 22 on the Billboard rap chart in 1995.

-Chart positions
+Critical reception

+Larry Flick from Billboard magazine wrote, "For those who seek intelligent, intriguing rap, this is as good as it gets.
+The weird sounds and grooves will appeal to nappy heads and Deadheads alike.
+A freaky funk beat is interrupted midway by a jilted rendition of the Police song 'Roxanne'.
+Then, the beat resumes and the stream-of-conscious oddness continues.
+Expand your soul."

 Music video

 The official music video for "Vocab" was directed by Max Malkin.
-The video was partially filmed in East Harlem in 1993.
+The video was partially filmed in East Harlem in 1994.